wasmerio/ate/doc/design.md

 ATE has the following (external) dependencies:

 1. A network connection between all nodes that supports IP packets.
-2. DNS services available to be queries via the DNS protocol.
+2. DNS services available to be queried via the DNS protocol.

                                    DNS